jamesmaniscalco/jamesmaniscalco.github.io/_posts/2014-07-27-jekyll-sass-pre-commit-hook.md

 layout: post
 ---

+**UPDATE (July 31, 2014)** Well, about three days after I wrote this article, it became invalid.
+Github updated their version of Jekyll to 2.2.0, which incorporates SASS template rendering.
+However, the instructions can still be followed and modified for other plugins that aren't yet supported, like those featured [in the Jekyll docs](http://jekyllrb.com/docs/plugins/#available-plugins).

 [Jekyll](http://jekyllrb.com/) is a great tool for building blog-aware static sites (in fact, it's what this site runs on).
 [Github Pages](https://pages.github.com/) is a great companion - Github provides free static site hosting for developers, and they support Jekyll sites (the sites compile and deploy when the developer pushes changes to the `master` or `gh-pages` branch, depending on whether the site is for an organization or a project).